laelbarlow/amoebae/README.md

-3. Specify an appropriate reference protein FASTA file to query in reverse searches (this is the second set of searches in reciprocal-best-hit sequence similarity searching).
+3. Specify appropriate reference genomes to query in reverse searches.
+   	- Protein FASTA file(s) (with `.faa` extensions) selected here will be used in the second set of searches performed during reciprocal-best-hit sequence similarity searching.
     - Copy the example file in the config subdirectory.
         ```
         cp config/example_reference_db_list.txt \